 Authors of submissions will contain their copyright of their own material.

-Entrants cannot have a sitcom previously commissioned by a serious network or broadcaster that has gone out to broadcast.
+Entrants cannot have a sitcom previously commissioned by a major network, broadcaster or streaming service in the UK or US.

 Entrants cannot approach readers or the judging panel enquiring the judging status of their script.
 Entrants can be immediately disqualified if found to have broken this rule.